 4)The reward structure is as unstable as the City of Midgar.
 There isn’t a constant reward earning structure.
-This won’t end well.
-The rewards structure is Sector 7, and you are Wedge.
+At minimum you should look to earn 1% cash back on your everyday purchases.
+The rewards structure on the GameStop card is Sector 7, and you are Wedge.

 There is not a single redeeming quality about this card.
 It is the Shinra of credit cards.
 With that being said, let’s rise up like Avalanche and make our wallets a better place.